nocomplexity/ArchitecturePlaybook/introduction.md

 # Introduction

-Smart people have been thinking on how to create IT architectures as long as there has been computers.
-Ideas come and go, however creating a good architectures can still be complex and time consuming.
-Especially when you try to invent the wheel for yourself.
+Smart people have been thinking about how to create IT architectures for as long as computers have existed.
+Ideas come and go, however, creating a good architecture can still be complex and time-consuming.
+Especially when you try to reinvent the wheel.

 With this interactive playbook you can create your IT architecture better and faster.
 The focus of this architecture playbook is in on:

 1. Knowledge reuse.
 Why reinvent the wheel again?
 It is far and more fun to create a better wheel for your organisation or IT project instead!
 Focus on the hard complex context specific issues.
 Use good open tools and knowledge for the easy 80%!
 2. Easier creation of architecture documents and deliverables.
 This playbook has an extensive list of all(*) open tools available for creating your IT architecture or design.
 Using these open tools will speed up the process of creating your architecture deliverables and reduce your risks.